Comparing Hydrogen Water and Gas Technologies

 Additionally, the manufacturer of these “sealed container hydrogen tablets” that private labels to a handful of different brands has never established safety in their process and submitted to the FDA, does not have any clinical work validating the efficacy of their method and observationally yields significantly variable results in H2 and performance.
 In fact, one CoA we have in our possession from these tablets a couple years ago shows concerning amounts of lead- well over double what is allowable under California Prop 65.

-While I personally believe this technology was perhaps the best on the market a few years ago, right now it has fallen beyond and is virtually obsolete.
+While I personally believe this technology was perhaps the premier on the market a few years ago, right now it has fallen beyond and is virtually obsolete.

 Powders and Stick packs